 LGBTQ rights are protected by state and federal laws in California.
 If you’ve faced discrimination, contact a LGBTQIA+ discrimination attorney at Setyan Law.

 Employers are prohibited from discriminating against workers based on sexual orientation, gender identity and gender expression, transgender status, HIV/AIDS status, and other characteristics.
 However, employees often face issues at work from supervisors, coworkers, clients, and others.
-If you believe you’ve been treated poorly, the Los Angeles, CA LGBTQ discrimination lawyers at Setyan Law can help.
+If you believe you’ve been treated poorly, the Los Angeles LGBTQ discrimination lawyers at Setyan Law can help.
 We will evaluate your case, gather evidence, and aggressively fight for your rights.

 Who Has LGBTQ Rights in the California Workplace?